dennyshow/milestone-project4/README.md

 ### Authors

-**Dehinde - Shogbanmu** - *Project 3*
+**Dehinde - Shogbanmu** - *Project 4*

 ## Credits

 ### Content
-The images used was retrieved from Google
+The images and history used was retrieved from Google The logos was generated via icon8
-The recipe used was retreived from Google
-The logos was generated via icon8
-The data was retrived from my MongoDB database
+The data was retrived from my sqlite3

 ### Acknowledgements
-I received a great inspiration for this project via my mentor, he was a great help.
+I received a great inspiration for this project via my mentor, tutors, and slack he was a great help.
-Ali Ashik
+Ali Ashik(Mentor)
+Samantha(Tutor)
+Michael(Tutor)
+Stephen(Tutor)
+Chris

 [![Build Status](https://travis-ci.org/dennyshow/milestone-project4.svg?branch=master)](https://travis-ci.org/dennyshow/milestone-project4)